AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rule-definitions.md

 # Profile Merge Rule Options Defined {#profile-merge-rule-options-defined}

 The merge rule options let you control the type of data Audience Manager uses for segmentation.
-A merge rule can include device profiles mapped by the [!UICONTROL Profile Link] device graph, the Adobe Experience Cloud Device Co-op, and/or other, third-party device graph providers who are integrated with Audience Manager.
+A merge rule can include device profiles mapped by the [!UICONTROL Profile Link] device graph, the [!UICONTROL Adobe Experience Cloud Device Co-op], and/or other, third-party device graph providers who are integrated with Audience Manager.
 You can create a maximum of 3 [!UICONTROL Profile Merge Rules].

 You build a [!UICONTROL Profile Merge Rule] by making a selection from these options: